 Echocardiogram

 There is no special preparation for this test.
 You will be asked to undress from the waist up.
 You will then be covered with a gown and asked to lie slightly on your left side.
 EKG electrodes will be connected to your chest.
-Using a small amount of ultrasound gel and a transducer placed over and around your heart, images are obtained.
+Using a small amount of ultrasound gel and a transducer placed over and around your heart, your doctor will take images of your heart.
 You may be asked to take deep breaths, and sometimes the transducer must be held firmly against your chest.
-This may cause a little discomfort, but produces the best pictures of your heart.
+This may cause a little discomfort but produces the best pictures of your heart.

-1. All your medications in the original containers
+• All your current medications in their original containers